rangle/ngCourse2/directives/attribute_directives/ng_class_directive.md

 ## Binding an object

 Lastly, an object can be bound to the directive.
-Angular applies each property name of that object to the component if that property is true.
+Angular applies each property name of that object to the component if that property's value is *true*.

 ```typescript
 @Component({